New Survey: America's Families are Rethinking K-12 Education as 53.7% of Parents Search for New Schools

 To learn more about school choice, or to access comprehensive and unbiased information designed to help parents navigate the K–12 school choice options available for their children, visit schoolchoiceweek.com.

-For more information on NSCAF's parent survey program, or to download the survey's findings, toplines, or cross-tabs, click here.
+For more information on NSCAF's parent survey program, or to download the survey's findings, toplines, or cross-tabs, click https://schoolchoiceweek.com/americas-families-are-rethinking-k-12-education-2023/.

 National School Choice Week (NSCW) informs, inspires, and empowers parents to discover the K-12 education options available for their children.
 The Week is a charitable program of the nonpartisan, nonpolitical National School Choice Awareness Foundation (NSCAF), a 501(c)(3) nonprofit organization.
 NSCAF's mission is to raise broad and equal parent awareness of K–12 education options, including traditional public, public charter, public magnet, private, online, and home education.